 Director Spike Jonze is being sued by writers who claim he stole ideas for Her from a script they wrote.

 TMZ reports that two writers, Sachin Gadh and Jonathan Sender, sent the CAA a script they composed, entitled Belv, in 2011.
-Their script was rejected due to the fact that CAA does not accept unsolicited scripts.
+Their script was rejected due to the face that the CAA does not accept unsolicited scripts.

 Her received three Golden Globe nominations, winning Best Screenplay, and is currently nominated for five Academy Awards including Best Writing (Original Screenplay).